umr-ds/pyserval/README.md

     - You might want to use a virtualenv
     - You might also want to do an editable install with `pip install -e .`
 3. Install testing dependencies with `pip install .[test]`
-4. In the project root run `pytest`
+4. In the project root run `pytest --cov=pyserval`